Unleash your inner mentor

 Mentoring is an ongoing relationship, and self-mentoring is an on-going discipline.
 You need to keep on assessing yourself, your objectives and your strengths.
 You need to set yourself fresh challenges.
 Situations change, and so do your goals and needs.
 But if you keep yourself on a path of self-improvement, you’ll always be prepared.

 Are you looking to push yourself further in your career?
 To start setting meaningful goals, check out how to create a skills plan to see which areas you can develop in.
+For more information about the benefits of mentoring, read our report Sponsoring Women's Success, which contains executive leaders' views on sponsoring and mentoring.

 Powered by Professional Manager